tochev/git-vanity/README.md

 **git-vanity** is a tool for generating git commit hashes with a pre-specified prefix (*vanity commits*).

-This is done by adding a string to the committer's name, note that the visualization utilities usually show the author's name.
+This is done either by adding a string to the committer's name (note that the visualization utilities usually show the author's name) or adding custom data to the commit's header.

 *Homepage:* FIXME